top of page

 EMIEL'S FOOD FOREST

-The Forest will be an invaluable resource for a very remote, Highland Community.
-The Forest will have an amazing location on the very shore of Loch Rannoch.
+The Forest is an invaluable resource for a very remote, Highland Community.
+The Forest will has an amazing location on the very shore of Loch Rannoch.
 The lease on the 1.4 hectares of land and the groundwork have been donated.

 The Food Forest will offer a sustainable resource for the community.
-It will achieve educational, nutritional, health and wellbeing outcomes for this very remote community.
+It achieves educational, nutritional, health and wellbeing outcomes for this very remote community.

-The Food Forest will be named in memory of Emiel (Aemilius Justin Matthias van Well), the son of the local landowner.
+The Food Forest has been named in memory of Emiel (Aemilius Justin Matthias van Well), the son of the local landowner.
 Emiel died from protracted illness during January 2022 aged 26.
 During his life, Emiel was passionate about nature, healthy food and healthy living.
 Emiel's father Adrian described his son as a handsome, brilliant and kind man with a fantastic sense of humour.

-Please contact us for details on how to give: richard@highlandcarbon.com
+Please contact us for details on how to give in support of this project: richard@highlandcarbon.com

 bottom of page